Tips On Helping Your Pet Avoid Dehydration and Heatstroke

 Schedule Your Appointment With a Veterinarian Today

 From emergencies to routine visits, our staff at El Paso Animal Hospital is here to help your pet live their healthiest, most fulfilling life.
 Whether you live in Wichita, Derby, or the surrounding communities, we are here to help.
 By following these tips you'll avoid pet dehydration and heatstroke, but if you have other health concerns or you believe your pet is suffering from a heat-related illness, make sure to bring your pet in to see us as soon as possible.
-Call us today at (316) 788-1000 to schedule an appointment.
+Call us today at (316) 788-1000.